cdapio/tigon/tigon-docs/developer-guide/source/faq.rst

 **What platforms and Java version does Tigon run on?**

 Tigon runs on \*NIX systems such as Linux and Macintosh OS X.
-A Java Development Kit such as JDK 6 or JDK 7 is required to run Tigon.
+A Java Development Kit such as JDK 6 or JDK 7, and is required to run Tigon.

-**Are there Tigon RPM or Debian packages available for download?**
+.. **Are there Tigon RPM or Debian packages available for download?**

 **Does Tigon run on Windows?**

-Currently, Tigon is not supported on Windows.
+Currently, Tigon does not run on Windows.

 **What hardware do I need for Tigon?**

+Tigon runs on the same hardware that would support Hadoop/HBase.

 **What programming languages are supported by Tigon?**

 Applications that use Tigon currently need to be written in Java.
+If you are using TigonSQL, commands are written in an SQL dialect.

+If you are running TigonSQL in standalone mode or are running unit tests, certain elements are written in Perl and Python.

 Tigon Support
 =========================